 ZINC STEARATE is an alternate mold release, but here the problem is buildup.
 When a coating does not adhere to a sharp edge of part, you can suspect that an excess of release has been worked into a crevice of the mold cavity and is now too thick on the part.
 It can be wiped away with the careful selection of solvents.
 Best bet, try reworking the mold and don’t use release agents.

 Yes, we know we are oversimplifying this.
-If you want to go into the subject, call us.
+If you want to go into the subject, contact us.
 We will help you or put you in touch with someone who can.

 PULP DUST from those corrugated cartons is a big source of dirt and one that is often condoned.
 Pulp dust looks like a light, fine sawdust and is often in the cardboard trays that are used as temporary storage for parts.